 The case turned on whether the accident was foreseeable, and whether the defenders took reasonable steps to prevent the accident.

 Sheriff Mackie criticised the defenders for their failure to carry out a risk assessment of the school grounds, which although not strictly required by legislation, was “a relevant and significant factor in considering whether the defenders as occupiers of the school fulfilled their duty of care.”
 She also rejected the submission that the external sign was not mentioned in the government inspection reports because it was not defective, when other external fixtures in good condition were listed.

 In finding against them, Sheriff Mackie further stated that “a regime of inspection is of no effect if in fact no inspection is carried out” and “the defenders failed to take reasonable care for the safety of visitors to the school.”

 Have you been injured as a result of stormy weather or poor building maintenance in the last three years, and it wasn’t your fault?
-We regularly litigate in the All Scotland Personal Injury Court and we can help you claim compensation.
+If you are interested in making a compensation claim, please get in touch with us today for a confidential discussion.